I'd say that I'm one of these people. Those whose preference it is to access the internet via mobile phone.

 If you're in business and you don't have a smart phone, get one.
-Until you have in your hand you may not realise what is occuring:
+Until you have it in your hand you may not realise what is occurring.

 In other words, unless your website is connected to every aspect of the cloud it is a tiny desert island that may be pretty and quaint but is rarely, if ever, visited.

 In this context, the 'cloud' is primarily websites and social networks, but it is beginning to include cloud applications such as salesforce, Microsoft's Office 365 and Google apps.

 People dip in and out of websites.
 Effective websites syndicate content so that it appears in multiple ways.
 Somebody may click a link to your site from Facebook for example.
 Or open a link to your site from a friend's Twitter 'tweet'.

 The spokes are many and varied: social networks, favourite sites, email and apps.

 Traffic that lands on your content may come from many sources.
 Your site becomes interactive by being part of live conversations.

 Obviously the screen is smaller, and there's a touch screen.
 This means that traditional web sites are generally cumbersome to use compared to 'apps' or sites designed for mobiles.

 It's common for content to be 'aggregated'.
 This means that content from multiple web sites is available in a single place.
 This allows the user to view a headline and synopsis before deciding whether to 'drill down' into the content.

 A leading example of this is Flipboard.
 Users can add content from any source (including websites) and will be alerted when fresh content appears.